pytask-dev/pytask/README.md

 - Dependencies and products of a task are tracked via markers.
 For dependencies use `@pytask.mark.depends_on` and for products use `@pytask.mark.produces`.
 Use strings and `pathlib.Path` to specify the location.
-Pass multiple dependencies or products as a list or a dictionary for positional or key-based access.
-- With `produces` (and `depends_on`) as function arguments, you get access to the dependencies and products inside the function via `pathlib.Path` objects.
+- Use `produces` (and `depends_on`) as function arguments to access the paths of the dependencies and products inside the function.
+All values are converted to `pathlib.Path`'s.
 Here, `produces` holds the path to `"hello_earth.txt"`.

 To execute the task, enter `pytask` on the command-line